MARTIMM/gnome-gtk3/docs/index.md

 ## Attribution
 * First of all, I would like to thank the developers of the `GTK::Simple` project because of the information I got while reading the code.
 Also because one of the files is copied unaltered for which I did not had to think about to get that right.
 The examples in that project are also useful to compare code with each other and to see what is or is not possible.
 * The inventors of Perl6 of course and the writers of the documentation which help me out every time again and again.
+Also the people replying to questions on several mailing-lists were a great help.
-* The builders of the GTK+ library and the documentation have helped me a lot to see how things work, (although not all is yet clear).
+* The builders of the GTK+ library and the documentation have helped me a lot too to see how things work, (although not all is yet clear).
 Their source code is also very helpful in the way that I could write a program to generate Perl6 source code from it.
 After that, only some fiddling a bit to get the modules to load, and a bit more to adjust some of the subroutines.
 Also, many images used in their documentation is reused here in the reference guides.

 ## Author
 Name: **Marcel Timmerman**